gbgabiola/progress/README.md

 My goals are to
 * focus and be proficient with Python and JavaScript
-* learning while building useful projects
+* learn while building useful projects
 * increase my confidence and join the network of communications
 * learn more by contributing to an open source project